Indian peafowl: Mutations and hybrids

-There are several colour mutations of Indian peafowl.
-These very rarely occur in the wild, but selective breeding has made them common in captivity.
+There are several colour mutations of the Indian peafowl that have become common in captive birds through selective breeding.
 The black-shouldered mutation was initially considered as a subspecies or even a separate species of the Indian peafowl (P. nigripennis).
-English naturalist Charles Darwin (1809–1882) presented firm evidence for it being a variety under domestication, which is now well established and accepted.
+Charles Darwin presented firm evidence for it being a variety under domestication, which is now well established and accepted.
 It was important for Darwin to prove that it was a colour variation rather than a wild species as it was contrary to his theory of slow modification by natural selection in the wild.
 In this genetic variation, the adult male is melanistic with black wings.
 The young birds are creamy white with fulvous-tipped wings.
-The gene which produces melanism in the male, causes s a dilution of colour in females, which have creamy white and brown markings.
+The gene which produces melanism in the male, causes a dilution of colour in females, which have creamy white and brown markings.
 Other forms of mutations include the pied and white mutations, which are the result of allelic variation at specific loci.

 Crosses between a male green peafowl (Pavo muticus) and a female Indian peafowl (P. cristatus) produce a stable hybrid called a "Spalding", named after Keith Spalding, a bird fancier from California.
-There can be problems if birds of unknown pedigree are released into the wild, as the viability of such hybrids and their offspring is often reduced as per Haldane's rule.
+There can be outbreeding depression if birds of unknown pedigree are released into the wild, as the viability of such hybrids and their offspring is often reduced as per Haldane's rule.